 Students will see a proof of the incenter theorem, which says that the angle bisectors of a triangle intersect at a unique point that is equidistant from the sides of the triangle.
 Their point of intersection, is of course, the incenter.
 Students will also learn why the area of a triangle is equal to half its perimeter times the radius of its incircle.
-Both proofs can be found here.
 Before attempting to understand these proofs, students must know the angle bisector theorem.
-They must also know the ASA and hypotenuse-leg congruence theorems.
+Students must also know the ASA and hypotenuse-leg congruence theorems.

 The Incenter of a Triangle by Sean Johnston